MariusBBD/Group_9/README.md

 * * Variable names are written in lowerCamelCase.
 * * Class names are written in UpperCamelCase.
 * * Constant names use UPPER_SNAKE_CASE: all uppercase letters, with each word separated from the next by a single underscore.
+* * Functions should be named according to their behavior.
+For instance, a function that return the age should be named GetAge().
 * ### White spaces
 * * One open line between functions.
 * * No white space before semicolon.
 * * On math functionality, white spaces between variables and operators.
-* * Use indentation 4 spaces or a tab.
+* * Use indentation 4 spaces.
 * ### Comments
 * * Only comments are allowed on complicated function.
+* * Do not comment out code, delete it.
 * ### Functions.
 * * Single function responsibilities.
 * * Line limits in functions 20 lines